 On the north-eastern flank can be found the 1930s City Theater cinema and the garden with 40 lizard sculptures.
 Close by along Weteringschans is the Paradiso, a renowned popular music venue.

 Leidseplein has 2 tram stops with trams 1/2/5 running from central station and trams 7/10 running east-west.

 Rembrandtplein - Named after famous Dutch painter Rembrandt van Rijn, the Rembrandt Square is a former butter market found just to the east of Muntplein.
 A large cast-iron statue of Rembrandt lies in the centre of the square.
 It is currently surrounded by bronze-cast sculpures of the Night Watch, Rembrandt's most famous painting - which can be seen at the city's Rijksmuseum.

-Rembrandtplein was renovated in 2009 and now has a more open feel with plenty of bench space to sit on - making it a good spot to take a break.
+Rembrandtplein has an open feel with plenty of bench space to sit on - making it a good spot to take a break.

 The square is another entertainment area particularly renowned for its nightlife.
 Well known megaclub Escape sits on the north side of the square behind a large LCD screen.
 There are many cafés with outdoor terraces which fill up on a sunny day.
 Next door to Escape sits the grand café De Kroon.
 There are many snack bars and restaurants around Rembrandtplein including the recently arrived chains Wagamama and Vapiano.

 Rembrandt square also borders the Reguliersdwarsstraat, which has a predominantly gay scene.